-Locate Karaikudi (district Thanjavur) on a Tamil Nadu map.
+Locate Karaikudi (district Thanjavur) on a map of Tamil Nadu.
 It is the area around it.
-72 villages, Karaikkudi & Puddukottai being the large towns.
+72 villages.
+Karaikkudi & Puddukottai being the large towns.

-First impressions count.
-Driving in, the countryside is lush green & prosperous.
+First impressions always count.
+Driving in, the countryside looks green & prosperous.
 This being the rice bowl that produces lentils too.
-It is the aesthetics however which catch the eye.
-Most homes have brick tiled roofs & hand made ceramics – pottery of exquisite shape & design are still in use.
+It is the aesthetics however that catch the eye.
+Most homes have brick tiled roofs & hand made ceramic- pottery of exquisite shape & design still in use.

 Karaikudi’s antique market at Muneeswaran Kovil has 17 shops stocked with a variety of interesting bric-a-brac.
-Cultural & household items of everyday use from down the ages.
+Cultural & household items of everyday use down the ages.
 One needn’t buy anything.
 One is not expected to either.
-Just scour around, happily enjoying it all.
+Just scour around happily and enjoy it all.

-Most people visit to see heritage architecture.
-A mercantile & trading community, the Chettiars earned large sums & built themselves stately mansions, furnished with the best from around the world.
-Unlike palaces elsewhere built with public funds, these were built with their own hard earned money.
+Most people come here for its heritage architecture.
+A mercantile & trading community, the Chettiars earned large sums & built stately mansions, decorated with the best from around the world.
+Unlike royal palaces built with public funds elsewhere, these were built with the owners own hard earned money.